• Skip to primary navigation

 Orange and ginger drizzle cake is a variation on a classic lemon drizzle cake.
 It is moist and flavoursome with the warmth of ginger.
 The cake will keep well for several days in an airtight container.
 Orange and ginger drizzle cake can be eaten cold, but is equally delicious served hot as a delicious pudding with custard or ice cream.

-• 175g butter (at room temperature) or soft margarine
+• 175g butter (at room temperature)

 • 175g caster sugar